 Here’s the problem.
 No activity can truly be evil apart from the existence of God.
 Why not?

-Well, these evil activities verify for us that there are actual, objective, real moral boundaries or laws in the universe.
+Well, the “evilness” of these activities verifies for us that there are actual, objective moral boundaries or laws in the universe.
 But there can be no such thing as objective moral laws apart from a moral lawgiver, God.
-So, the reality of evil in the world actually turns out to be evidence for the existence of God—which is amazing really!
-Because the problem of evil is often considered atheists’ strongest argument against God.
+So, the reality of evil in the world actually turns out to be evidence for the existence of God—which is amazing really, because the problem of evil is often considered atheists’ strongest argument against God.

-SKEPTIC: Great, but why doesn’t He just intervene right now and put an end to all the evil we see?
+SKEPTIC: Great, but why doesn’t He just intervene right now and put an end to all the evil and suffering?

 CHARLIE: Well, think through this with me.
 For God to put an end to evil and suffering, God would have to stop every act that causes any suffering.
-To do that, He would have to stop those who cause the suffering.
+To do that, He would have to stop all those who cause the suffering.
+This would include:

 • anyone who has ever stolen anything

-• anyone who has ever acted selfishly or hurt anybody’s feelings
+• anyone who has ever acted selfishly or hurt someone’s feelings

 • anyone who has lied